DoubleJ79/Elevation-NDVI-Zones/README.md

 choose_boundary <- function(path = "data/Boundary_3DayClay.geojson") { ... }
 ```
 -Key settings-
-All the knobs are at the top of R/hrdem_ndvi_zones.R:
+All the knobs & dials are at the top of R/hrdem_ndvi_zones.R:
 ```r
 palette_mode           <- "turbo"  # or "viridis"